Sale Price £2,100 (was £2,700) - Painted Cabinet on Newly Made Horsehoof Stand

 This well-preserved cabinet with an original painted narrative of elite Chinese courtyard life could be used as an exceptional drinks cabinet, or other placements in contemporary interiors.

-Originally this was the removable top portion of a high compound cabinet, but when found the larger base was not salvageable.
+Given its form, it is most probable that this was the removable top portion of a high compound cabinet.

 A newly made black lacquered horse hoof stand with gooseneck braces was designed and hand made to provide an elegant base to enable this rare cabinet to be repurposed.
 The metal ware is new.